Jian-Kang Zhu

 Jian-Kang Zhu is a plant scientist, researcher and academic.
+He has served as the President of Macau University of Science and Technology since January 2026.

-He is a Senior Principal Investigator in the Shanghai Center for Plant Stress Biology, Chinese Academy of Sciences (CAS).
-He is also the Academic Director of CAS Center of Excellence in Plant Sciences.
+Prior to this, he was a senior principal investigator in the Shanghai center for plant stress biology, Chinese Academy of Sciences (CAS).

 Zhu is known for his research in plant stress biology, epigenetics and gene editing.
 He has published over 400 research articles, and is one of the most cited scientists in life sciences.
 He has several patents for improving plant stress tolerance issued by many countries.

 Zhu is a fellow of the American Association for the Advancement of Science.
 In 2010, he was elected as a member of the US National Academy of Sciences.

 Education

 Zhu received a B.S. in soils and agricultural chemistry in 1987 from Beijing Agricultural University.
 After one year as a graduate student in Peking University, he moved to the United States, where he joined the University of California, Riverside for his M.S. in botany.
 After completing his M.S. in 1990, Zhu received a Ph.D. in plant physiology from Purdue University in 1993.
 He completed his postdoctoral training at Rockefeller University.